 - 1 player position marker

 - 2 current time

 - 3 previous frame

 - 4 play/pause

 - 5 next frame

+- 6 aspect ratio of the project

-- 6 unpin player
+- 7 unpin player

-- 7 view in full screen mode
+- 8 view in full screen mode

-- 8 player volume
+- 9 player volume

 Arranging clips

 By default, media files will appear on the Timeline in the same order in which you've added them.
 To rearrange the clips, drag them with your mouse and drop them onto the desired position.
 To select multiple clips, use Ctrl+click or click and drag to draw a selection on the Timeline.